 Students placed on CAA status are notified by letter or email of the committee’s decision and of the appeal process.
 If the appeal is denied, students may request to enroll in another college via the process outlined in the University Academic Censure Policy, and if accepted, the CAA hold is removed after admission into the new college.

 Unless the CAA is removed via the individual colleges' appeal process, students may not register for courses at Marquette and may be dropped from any classes for future terms in which they are registered.

 Because absence from class prevents a student from getting the full benefit of a course and because in many courses, each student’s involvement contributes to the learning process for all other students in the class, the college has adopted the University Attendance Policy for all of its undergraduate courses.

 Background Checks, Drug Testing

-A criminal background check is required of each student prior to participation in field work, service learning and student teaching.
+A criminal background check is required of students prior to participation in field work, service learning and student teaching.
 In addition, applicants for Wisconsin state teaching licensure are checked through the Wisconsin Criminal Investigation Bureau.
 Drug testing may also be required.
 The results of these checks and/or tests affect the student’s eligibility to participate in field work, service learning and/or student teaching.